 India is a land of diversity not only in terms of culture, religion and beliefs but also in the weather conditions.
-While some regions experience the unbearable heat of 50 degree Celsius, other zones face the bone-chilling cold breeze.
+While some regions experiences the unbearable heat of 50 degree Celsius and creating havoc in the lives of the people other zones faces the bone-chilling cold breeze, making it all the more difficult to even step out.

-Indeed, India comes with endless options for travellers, but there are also several places in it which should be planned to travel carefully and at the most perfect time.
+Indeed, India is an exotic land which comes with endless options for travellers, but there are also several places in it which should be planned to travel carefully and at the most perfect time.
 So, to make your research easy, we bring to the top hottest and coldest places in India where you can travel right according to the weather.

 Situated at an elevation of 3350 m, Drass is the coldest place in India and second to the coldest inhabited region on Earth.
 The average temperature during winter season goes down to -23 ºC.
 Called as the ‘Gateway to Ladakh’, Drass is located on Srinagar-Leh , close to the LOC between India and Pakistan and takes you to some of the most coldest experiences.
 Leh – Ladakh, Rohtang Pass and Kargil areas of India are also the most coldest places in the country.